Grim trigger: Comparison with other strategies

-Tit for tat and grim trigger strategies are similar in nature in that both are trigger strategy where a player refuses to defect first if he has the ability to punish the opponent for defecting.
+Tit for tat and grim trigger strategies are similar in nature in that both are trigger strategies where a player refuses to defect first if he has the ability to punish the opponent for defecting.
 The difference, however, is that grim trigger seeks maximal punishment for a single defection while tit for tat is more forgiving, offering one punishment for each defection.